 The Arizona State University’s College of Health Solutions (CHS) invites applications for a full-time, 9-month tenure-eligible faculty member at the rank of Assistant Professor or Associate Professor.

-We seek candidates who have innovative research programs centered on metabolomics, ideally with clinical applications, and who are interested in synergizing with CHS research focused on human health and performance.
+We seek candidates who have innovative research programs centered on metabolomics, ideally with clinical applications, and who are interested in synergizing with CHS research focused on precision health and human performance.
 We expect successful candidates to develop rigorous independent research programs, secure extramural funding, and participate in collaborative team science projects.
-The position also requires developing and teaching courses at the undergraduate or graduate levels, mentoring students in research, providing service to CHS, ASU, and professional societies, as well as outreach to local communities.
+The position also requires developing and teaching courses at the undergraduate or graduate levels, mentoring students in research, and providing service to CHS, ASU, and professional societies.
 The selection criteria include the originality, the impact, the fit with the CHS focus areas (see paragraph below), and the interdisciplinarity of the candidate’s scientific work.

 Through teaching, academic programs, service, and research, all faculty at the College of Health Solutions address one or more of our three major areas of focus: 1) The systems of health care and the health needs of populations; 2) Health and human performance of individuals across the lifespan; 3) Personalized interventions through precision health.
 Across these areas, we work to address complex and difficult health problems that require transformative collaboration, translational research, and innovation.
 We are particularly interested in making an impact on populations with health disparities.